Flash-X/Milhoja/tools/milhoja_pypkg/docs/source/developers_guide.rst

         a given section determine the total size of data that the pointer points to.
 The last phase is the memory copy phase, where pointers from the host memory are copied into pinned memory for use by the runtime.

+.. [#] Note that this is used internally only, argument order is preserved through
+       :ref:`users_manual:argument_list`.

 4. Once the generator has created each section each section in the JSON, it will write the generated strings for each section to CG-Kit template files.
 These